Guix Introduction Part 4: Try Guix

 little demo of managing per-project dependency with Guix, through the

-and guix environment
+guix time-machine and guix environment commands.

 Author Peter Lo